JakeWeis/OCcurl/README.md

 Instructions
 ---
 1. Open OCcurl
-   - *First time running the app: Right click the app icon and, while holding down option <code>&#8997;</code>, <code>open</code> (else Mac won't allow it to run).
+   - *First time running the app: Right click the app icon and, while holding down option <code>&#8997;</code>, click <code>open</code> (else Mac won't allow it to run).
 There will be a number of requests asking for control.
 Accept each request.*
 2. An input window will open in TextEdit (or any other default text editor).
 Adjust all download parameters as required and **save** the adjusted file (<code>&#8984;</code>+<code>S</code>).
 Download parameters explained below.
 3. A confirmation window opened with the input window.
 After saving the input file click <code>OK</code> to proceed to download, or <code>Cancel</code> to abort.
 4. A Terminal window will open displaying the download progress.